AlexxIT/go2rtc/internal/sip/README.md

-# SIP Auto-Answer Consumer
+# SIP Auto-Answer Consumer (audio-only, no transcoding)

-Brings up SIP auto-answer listeners that accept incoming SIP calls and stream audio (and optionally video) from a configured go2rtc stream to the caller.
-Supports backchannel audio from the caller back to the camera.
+Brings up SIP auto-answer listeners that accept incoming SIP calls and stream audio from a configured go2rtc stream to the caller.
+Supports backchannel audio from the caller back to the camera. **No transcoding is performed** — the user is responsible for ensuring matching codecs in both directions.

 ## Configuration